aiter/aiter.github.io/_posts/2021-10-17-dns-bgp-ddos.md

 * 3. UNDERSTANDING CLIENTS AND THEIR NAME SERVERS
 * 3.1 Collecting Client-LDNS pairs
 * 3.2 How far are clients from their LDNSes
+* 3.3 How far are clients that use the same LDNS from each other?

 ## references